Florence K. Murray

-Florence K. Murray (1916–2004) was a high-ranking officer in the Women's Army Corps, the first female state senator in Rhode Island, the first female judge in Rhode Island and the first female member of the Rhode Island Supreme Court.
+Florence Kerins Murray (October 21, 1916 – March 28, 2004) was a high-ranking officer in the Women's Army Corps, the first female state senator in Rhode Island, the first female judge in Rhode Island and the first female member of the Rhode Island Supreme Court.

 Early life

-Florence Kerins Murray was born in Newport, Rhode Island in 1916.
+Florence Kerins was born in Newport, Rhode Island, on October 21, 1916, the daughter of John X. and Florence MacDonald Kerins.
 She was of Irish American ancestry and was a member of the Roman Catholic Church.
 She was a graduate of Rogers High School in Newport, and Syracuse University in New York.
 She graduated from Boston University law school in 1942.
-She was married to Paul F. Murray, who died in 1995.
+She was married on October 21, 1943, to Paul F. Murray, who died in 1995, and they had one son.

 World War II service

 Murray was commissioned as an officer in the Women's Army Corps during the Second World War and rose to the rank of lieutenant colonel, the youngest woman to achieve that rank at that time.
 She served on the staff of the Director of the Women's Army Corps, Colonel Oveta Hobby, in Washington, D.C.

 She was discharged from the Army in 1947.
 For her military service she was awarded the Legion of Merit, the Army Commendation Medal, the Women's Army Corps Service Medal, the American Campaign Medal and the World War Two Victory Medal.